 - Of all the characters I ever created, Carrie is probably the one whose voice comes most easily to me.
 Even though I am not a kick-ass international spy.

 - The “pop versus soda versus coke” linguistic controversy in the US makes an appearance towards the end of the story.
 In the original version, the mugger believes there is a “coke” in the supposed ice box, because I first learned English in Mississippi and that’s the term I grew up with.
-While revising the story for e-publication, I realised that the term “coke” wasn’t what a New Yorker would use and replaced it with “soda”.
+While revising the story for e-publication, I realized that the term “coke” wasn’t what a New Yorker would use and replaced it with “soda”.
 Carrie, alas, insists on using “coke”.

 - Bulgarian artist Vassily Bagdanorowsky never existed.
 Neither did his art movement Minimalist Brutalist Barbarianism.
 It does sound legit, though.